Speed (character): Powers and abilities

 Speed is a mutant with the power to move and accelerate at speeds far beyond those of normal human beings.
 His physiology is designed to move at high speeds which also grants him superhuman reflexes, agility, and durability.
 This durability is limited to impact forces, so bullets, energy blasts, and other piercing attacks are capable of harming him.
 It is also likely that Speed possesses a high amount of superhuman strength in his lower body, allowing him to lift around 1 ton, while his upper body is strengthened to the point where he can lift around 800 lbs.
 Although his top speed is unknown, he can exceed the speed of sound (about 1,225 km/h, or 761 mph) and resist the effects of friction, reduced oxygen, and kinetic impact while moving at those speeds.
 In Young Avengers Presents #3 he asserts that he is "Quicksilver fast", shown running from the eastern seaboard of the United States to Genosha, an island off the east coast of Africa, as well as search the entire island for anyone living there in the same amount of time it takes Wiccan to teleport the same distance.
 This indicates that Speed is fast enough to run across the surface tension of a body of water without sinking.
-In addition, his mind can operate in an accelerated state, allowing him to read in super speed and remember everything he's seen.
+In addition, his mind can operate in an accelerated state, allowing him to read in super speed and remember everything he has seen.

 He can also generate hyperkinetic vibrations that accelerate the molecules in matter, causing any solid object he directs his vibrations at to explode.
-During the Civil War: Young Avengers and Runaways crossover, when both teams invaded the Cube in order to save their friends, Speed is shown exploding a gun in his hand by using his hyperkinetic vibrations.
+During the Civil War: Young Avengers and Runaways crossover, when both teams invaded the Cube to save their friends, Speed is shown exploding a gun in his hand by using his hyperkinetic vibrations.
 He is also able to accelerate his molecules (or even those of small groups of people) and vibrate fast enough to pass through solid matter, such as walls.